Frequently Asked Questions

 How good is it?

-I obviously don’t have the funding or an engineering team to create a fully polished product like Meta, Bigscreen, or Apple can.
-But I can promise you that everything I sell is made and tested to the best of my knowledge and ability and not some half-done bullshit I'm not using myself.
+I do not have the funding or an engineering team to create a fully polished product like Meta or Apple can.
+But everything I sell is made and tested to the best of my knowledge and ability, and I would not sell anything I do not use myself.

-If you want the absolute best, perfectly tuned eye tracking without any installation effort, this kit probably isn’t for you.
-You’re better off getting a Quest Pro or waiting for a headset that includes native eye and face tracking.
+If you want the absolute best eye tracking without any installation effort, this kit is probably not for you.
+You would be better off with a Quest Pro or waiting for a headset with native eye and face tracking.

 How good is the tracking quality?

-Performance can vary depending on the software you use, your face shape, lighting, facial hair, calibration or headset movement, so I can’t guarantee perfect results for everyone.
-For Baballoonia, the current capabilities and known limitations are as follows:
+Performance can vary depending on the software you use, your face shape, lighting, facial hair, calibration, and headset movement, so I cannot guarantee perfect results for everyone.
+For Baballonia, the current capabilities and known limitations are as follows:

 Eye:

-• Blinking – works well with adjusted thresholds; short blinks may be missed but rarely noticeable
+Blinking - works well with adjusted thresholds; short blinks may be missed, but this is rarely noticeable

 Face:

-• Occasionally, mouth opening can trigger tongue detection, usually fixed by adjusting thresholds
+Occasionally, mouth opening can trigger tongue detection.
+This is usually fixed by adjusting thresholds.

 Will foveated rendering work?